tarantool/go-tarantool/README.md

 `msgpack.v5` some functions for the logic tuning were added (see [UseLooseInterfaceDecoding](https://pkg.go.dev/github.com/vmihailenco/msgpack/v5#Decoder.UseLooseInterfaceDecoding), [UseCompactInts](https://pkg.go.dev/github.com/vmihailenco/msgpack/v5#Encoder.UseCompactInts) etc), it is still impossible to achieve full compliance of behavior between `msgpack.v5` and `msgpack.v2`.
 So we don't go this way.
-We use standart settings if it possible.
+We use standard settings if it possible.

 ## Contributing